oheinric/caringcaribou/README.md

 ### test - Run test suite
 Runs automated Caring Caribou test suites

+### dashboard - Example Module for Interacting with a Dashboard
+A simple testing module example.
+Send a variety of different messages to trigger pre-determined events.
+This module is designed to work with the instrument cluster of an off-the-shelf automobile instrument clusters from the 2014 Seat Ibiza model.

 ### dcm - [deprecated] Diagnostics Control Module
 **Note**: This module has been replaced by the [UDS](documentation/uds.md) module.
 It is still supported by CC due to legacy reasons.